18 Incredible Set Menus You Need To Try

 Forget Sunday lunch at your local pub.
 How about a three-course Sunday lunch in one of London’s most beautiful dining rooms instead?
 Think a domed glass roof, softly lit chandeliers, and the finest quality British beef, cooked to perfection.

 This isn’t your average Sunday lunch experience.
 Your meat will be carved at your table from an ornate, antique trolley alongside a selection of the very best trimmings, with produce from handpicked artisan suppliers from across the country.
 There’s also a huge selection of dishes to choose from.
-Think cep risotto with cauliflower mushroom, Iberico Ham and Mimolette cheese; Sutton Hoo chicken with black garlic, cauliflower cheese purée and roast chicken gravy; Beef Wellington with salt baked carrots and red wine sauce; and Lemon tart with, candied citrus fruit and Earl Grey meringue.
-Priced at £70 per person for three courses, it’s some of the best food in town.
+Think Buttermilk fried quail, mushroom and spring onion; Jerusalem artichoke ravioli with winter greens, white wine and tarragon; Beef Wellington with caramelised Roscoff onion, Tunworth cheese potatoes, pale ale and honey; and Lemon tart with candied citrus fruit and Earl Grey meringue.
+Priced at £40 per person for a two-course lunch, it’s some of the best food in town.

 Town House Kensington

-For an elevated affair, The Kensington Hotel have curated an indulgent three-course set menu for £80, including a glass of pink bubbly in the K Bar before being seated in the opulent and smart setting of the Town House.
+For an elevated affair, The Kensington Hotel has curated an indulgent three-course set menu, seated in the opulent and smart setting of the Town House.

 Corrigan’s Mayfair

-For lunch expect to pay £40 for two courses and £48 for three.
-For dinner, it’s three courses for £58, and £35 on top if you opt for the wine pairing.
+For lunch expect to pay £34 for two courses and £38 for three, or £58 if you opt for the wine pairing.

 Scott’s Richmond